Datavault-UK/automate-dv/README.md

 ## Worked example project

-Learn quickly with our worked example:
+Learn quickly with our worked example on Snowflake:

 - [Read the docs](https://dbtvault.readthedocs.io/en/latest/worked_example/we_worked_example/)